ibm-cloud-docs/dl/faqs.md

 The initial rollout of Direct Link is in the Dallas and Washington D.C. sites.
 The zone/region model allows for multiple data centers to exist in a single zone, and IBM intends to expand the AZs in the future.

-For more information on the differences between the new Direct Link Dedicated offering and the Classic version, see [How do I know which type of IBM Cloud Direct Link I need?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#how-do-i-know-which-type-of-ibm-cloud-direct-link-i-need-).
+For more information on the differences between the new Direct Link Dedicated offering and the Classic version, see [How do I know which type of {{site.data.keyword.cloud_notm}} Direct Link I need?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#how-do-i-know-which-type-of-ibm-cloud-direct-link-i-need-).
 {: tip}

 ## What date is Direct Link available?